solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Show recognition.** For every contribution from others, a quick thank you can go a long way.
 Even more importantly, as you start working on initiatives together, and achieve results, recognize their accomplishments.

-## Add Value Every Day By Learning
+## Add Value Every Day by Learning

 As you build up relationships with people, get to know the work well.

 **Ask questions.** Whether it is about the work in flight, the product, or processes, ask questions so that you can build context.
-No question is off the table; in fact, it may reveal opportunities in which you may lead.
+No question is off the table; in fact, asking will reveal opportunities in which you may lead.

 **Jump in and contribute.** As you settle into your role, offer to take on a challenge by being proactive.
 Shadowing will help build context, build a relationship, and also move the team in the right direction.
 No matter how small, file your [first pull request.](https://dev.to/solidi/be-a-rockstar-at-pull-requests-1e4f)